AmrKhalil97/AmrKhalil97/README.md

 ## I'm a Mobile Software Engineer!!

-- 🌱 I’m currently learning any tech related stuff.
+- 🌱 I’m currently learning open source contribution.
 - 🥅 2022 Goals: Learn more about mobile software development.
 - ⚡ Fun fact: Shaq hitted almost 12,000 baskets in his career.
 Exactly 1 of them was a 3-pointer.